P. Subbarayan: Member of Legislative Council (1930-1937)

-In the state cabinet and the Quit India Movement
+State cabinet and Independence activism (1937-47)

 Subbarayan was an admirer of Indian National Congress leader Chakravarti Rajagopalachari (Rajaji) right from his early days.
 Rajaji had been his personal lawyer in property cases.
 In 1937, when the Indian National Congress swept to power in the Madras Presidency and Rajaji took over as the Prime Minister of the Presidency, he appointed Subbarayan the Minister of Law and Education.
 Subbarayan resigned along with other members of the Rajaji cabinet when war was declared in 1939.
 Subbarayan also served as the President of the Board of Control for Cricket in India from 1937–38 to 1945–46.

 Subbarayan actively participated in the Quit India Movement and was arrested along with other Congress leaders as Sathyamurthy and M. Bakthavatsalam.

 In 1947, he served as a Minister for Home and Police in the Ramaswamy Reddiar Cabinet in Madras and was a member of the Constituent Assembly of India.
 He served as a member of the Provincial Constitution Committee.

-India's Ambassador to Indonesia
+Foreign service (1949-1951)

 From 1949 to 1951, Subbarayan served as independent India's first ambassador to Indonesia.
 He was instrumental in the signing of a mutual treaty of friendship with the Indonesian Foreign Minister Mohammad Roem on 3 March 1951.
 Subbarayan's tenure came to an end in 1951 and he was succeeded by Alagappan.

+Later years (1952-1962)

 On his return to India, Subbarayan was elected president of the Tamil Nadu Congress Committee (TNCC).

-Member of Indian Parliament

-Subbarayan also served as a member of Rajya Sabha from 1954 to 1957.
-In 1957, Subbarayan was elected to the Lok Sabha from Tiruchengode and served as a member till 1962.
-He was elected again in 1962 but was instead made Governor of Maharashtra.

-Subbarayan was a member of the first Official Language Commission constituted by Prime Minister Jawaharlal Nehru on 7 June 1955, under the chairmanship of B. G. Kher.
+He also served as a member of Rajya Sabha from 1954 to 1957.
+He was a member of the first Official Language Commission constituted by Prime Minister Jawaharlal Nehru on 7 June 1955, under the chairmanship of B. G. Kher.
 The commission delivered its report on 31 July 1956.
 It recommended a number of steps to eventually replace English with Hindi as the sole official language of India.
 Subbarayan and another member – Suniti Kumar Chatterji from West Bengal – did not agree with its findings and added dissenting notes to the report.
 Later when the Indian President Rajendra Prasad sought his opinion on making Hindi as the sole official language, Subbarayan advised against it.

-In the Union cabinet

-Subbarayan served as the Minister of Transport and Communications in the Government of India union cabinet from 1959 to 1962.
+In 1957, Subbarayan was elected to the Lok Sabha from Tiruchengode and served as a member till 1962.
+He served as the Minister of Transport and Communications in the Government of India union cabinet from 1959 to 1962.
+He was elected again in 1962 but was instead made Governor of Maharashtra.